πŸ“•Deploy an Application with a Dockerfile on Clouddley

-Deploying applications with a Dockerfile on Clouddley Triggr allows you to containerize and manage your application efficiently.
+Deploying applications with a Dockerfile on Clouddley allows you to containerize and manage your application efficiently.
 This guide provides step-by-step instructions on deploying an Express.js application using a Dockerfile, ensuring a seamless and reliable deployment process.

 Prerequisites